anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 make deal with these issues.
 The recommendations have an impact upon device and network protocol design.

+{RFC-EDITOR, please remove.
+Markdown and issue tracker for this document is at https://github.com/mcr/iot-mud-dns-considerations.git }

 --- middle

 # Introduction